 - Time - the time participants spent traveling and being away from their jobs had become too costly physically, emotionally, and financially

-As part of our strategy to disrupt our own business, we set off on a mission to build a blueprint for what a virtual simulation-centric learning experience should feel like through the eyes of a participant who will integrate learning into the balance of the work week.
+As part of our strategy to disrupt our own business, we set off on a mission to build a blueprint for what a virtual learning experience, using a simulation-centric approach, should feel like through the eyes of a participant who will integrate learning into the balance of the workweek.
 The terrible global healthcare pandemic of 2020 is accelerating our plans and gives us an opportunity to share some of our learning and experience over the past five years.

 The following are the core pillars of our go-virtual blueprint:

 A virtual learning journey (VLJ) must be interactive with only small amounts of time engaged in content exchange and lecture.
 Simulations, case studies that come to life, are the perfect tool to have highly engaged interactive learning moments.
 In a well-designed simulation, participants interact with situations, scenarios, and characters making decisions and building skills in areas like Business Acumen, Business Leadership, and Strategic Business selling while learning-by-doing.

 The second element of the blueprint is having deep collaboration in the learning journey.
 Virtual learning platforms and simulations are built for collaboration and in some ways offer a better value proposition.
 In virtual breakout rooms, participants collaborate in terms of setting strategy, making decisions, reviewing results, and making further decisions.
 They can also collaborate with a host of virtual facilitators who can pop into a virtual breakout whenever needed.